-We have used the net proceeds from the April Private Placement to support the execution of key milestones, including commercial launch of AspyreRx and the completion of other strategic initiatives.
+We used the net proceeds from the April Private Placement, July Private Placement and the July Registered Direct Offering to support the commercial launch of AspyreRx.

-As of June 30, 2023, we had \$6.2 million in cash, and an accumulated deficit of \$128.4 million.
-Our primary use of cash is to fund operating expenses, which predominantly consist of research and development expenses related to our lead product candidate, AspyreRx, preclinical programs, activities to prepare for a potential commercial launch and general and administrative expenses.
+As of September 30, 2023, we had \$6.6 million in cash, and an accumulated deficit of \$134.3 million.
+Our primary use of cash is to fund operating expenses, which predominantly relate to activities to support the commercial launch of AspyreRx and general and administrative expenses.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

 We have incurred negative cash flows from operating activities and investing activities and significant losses from operations in the past.
-We expect to incur substantial expenses in the foreseeable future for the development and potential commercialization of our product candidates and ongoing internal research and development programs.
+We expect to incur substantial expenses in the foreseeable future for the commercialization of AspyreRx and the development and potential commercialization of our product candidates and ongoing internal research and development programs.
 At this time, we cannot reasonably estimate the nature, timing or aggregate amount of costs for our development, potential commercialization, and internal research and development programs.
-However, in order to complete our planned product development, and to complete the process of obtaining regulatory authorization or clearance for our product candidates, as well as to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if authorized by the FDA, we will require substantial additional funding in the future.
+However, in order to complete our planned product development, and to complete the process of obtaining regulatory authorization or clearance for our product candidates, as well as to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product and other product candidates, if authorized by the FDA, we will require substantial additional funding in the future.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.
-Under our current operating plan, we believe we have sufficient capital to fund our operations through the fourth quarter of 2023.
+Under our current operating plan, we believe we have sufficient capital to fund our operations into the first quarter of 2024.
 These factors raise substantial doubt regarding our ability to continue as a going concern.